Agos091/Mini-Projects-vue/README.md

 To run this project, you need to create your own Spotify API credentials (Client ID and Client Secret).
 If you prefer, you can use my API credentials—just send me a message on my social media profiles [Profile](https://github.com/Agos091), which are linked on my [LinkedIn](https://www.linkedin.com/in/agos-dalcin-rufino-a9913821a/).

+### 3. ✅ Todo App

+The **Todo App** is a simple task management application where users can add tasks, mark them as completed, and manage their list of todos.
+This project demonstrates the use of Vue.js for data binding, state management, and interaction with the browser's local storage.

+#### 🔧 Features:

+- **Vue.js 3** for dynamic rendering and state management.
+- Input field for users to add new tasks.
+- A list displaying tasks, with the ability to mark them as done.
+- Tasks are saved in the browser's **local storage** so they persist even after refreshing the page.

+#### 🛠️ Technologies Used:

+- **Vue.js 3** via CDN
+- **HTML5** and **CSS3** for styling and layout
+- **JavaScript** for logic and local storage management

 ## 🖥️ How to Run the Project:

 1. Clone this repository: